Print friendly version

 Please contact us with your questions about Cockayne syndrome type I. We will answer your question and update these pages with new resources and information.

-- Genetics Home Reference (GHR) contains information on Cockayne syndrome type I. Click on the link to go to GHR and review the information.
+- Genetics Home Reference (GHR) contains information on Cockayne syndrome type I. This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.